 - Gerbera daisy (Gerbera jamesonii)

-- No products found (Scindapsus aures)
+- Golden pothos (Scindapsus aures)

 - Mother-in-law’s tongue, aka snake plant (Sansevieria trifasciata ‘Laurentii’)